Spinal Cord Injury Transitions and Wellness Program

 - Supervised adapted exercise classes using wheelchair-accessible equipment

-- Educational program: Spinal Cord Injury Wellness Summit (coming in Spring 2013).
+- Educational program: Spinal Cord Injury Wellness Summit (Read about the 2013 Summit.)

 - Community recreation programs such as swimming, mind/body stretch, fishing and sailing